V2.2: Building a web app

 For more details on actions, see the Actions guide.

 By default, an action will render its equivalent view.
-We can find our new view in our app directory at app/views/home/show.rb:
+We can find our new view in our app directory at app/views/home/index.rb:

 module Bookshelf